logicalclocks/hopsworks/docs/compute/jobs.md

   </figure>
 </p>

+If you are creating the job programmatically, the following JSON is an example job configuration for a PYTHON job.

+=== "pythonJobConfiguration.json"
+    ```json
+    {
+        "type": "pythonJobConfiguration",
+        "appPath": "hdfs:///Projects/{PROJECT_NAME}/{DATASET_NAME}/{APP_FILE}",
+        "files": "", // Comma-separated string of paths to additional application files
+        "resourceConfig": {
+            "type": "dockerResourcesConfiguration",
+            "cores": 1,
+            "memory": 1024, // Memory in megabytes to allocate for the application
+            "gpus": 0 // GPUs to allocate for the application
+        },
+        "logRedirection": true,
+        "appName": "{JOB_NAME}", // Name of the job
+        "defaultArgs": "", // A string containing the arguments for the app
+    }
+    ```

 You do not have to upload the Python program via the Hopsworks UI to run it.
 It can be done programmatically from a Python program by using the
 ``upload`` function of the ``dataset`` module of the [hops](http://hops-py.logicalclocks.com) Python library